-2.12 Boenninghausen Method

-A case analysis method developed by Dr. CMF Von Boenninghausen (1785-1864), a European physician.
-The method involves analysis and evaluation of the case based on ‘Complete Symptom’, which includes location(s), sensation(s), modality(ies), and concomitant(s).
+2.12 Boenninghausen Method — A case analysis method developed by Dr CMF von Boenninghausen (1785 to 1864), a European physician.
+This method involves analysis and evaluation of the case based on ‘Complete Symptom’, which includes location(s), sensation(s), modality(ies), and concomitant(s).
 The theory of grand generalization is used to complete the symptoms, i.e., what is true to a part is true to a whole.

-2.13 Bowel Nosodes

-Group of homoeopathic drugs (nosodes) prepared from endo or exotoxin of human intestinal flora (culturing non lactose fermenting bacteria) in a favourable liquid broth medium.
-This process was invented by Dr Edward Bach (1886- 1936) and was further developed by Dr John Paterson (1822-1880) and Dr Elizabeth Paterson (1874-1963).
+2.13 Bowel Nosodes — Group of homoeopathic drugs prepared from endotoxins or exotoxins of human intestinal flora, (non-lactose fermenting bacteria) in a favourable liquid broth medium.
+This process was invented by Dr Edward Bach (1886 to 1936) and was further developed by Dr John Paterson (1822 to 1880) and Dr Elizabeth Paterson (1874 to 1963).

-2.14 Case Analysis

-A step undertaken by a physician to find the most suitable medicine by identifying the characteristics of the clinical picture of a patient, which includes the lifetime history of the evolution of the disease.
-The symptoms and signs of the patient are segregated in a specific method (for example, Kentian method, Boenningausen method, etc.) and are correlated with the characteristics in the homoeopathic Materia Medica.
+2.14 Case Analysis — A step undertaken by a physician to find the most suitable medicine by identifying the characteristics of the clinical picture of a patient, which includes the lifetime history of the evolution of the disease.
+The symptoms and signs of the patient are segregated in a specific method (for example, Kentian method, Boenningausen method, etc) and are correlated with the characteristics in the homoeopathic Materia Medica.
 This may or may not involve the use of repertory.

-2.15 Causa Occasionalis

-Maintaining or exciting cause; referring to the idea that certain external factors or events can trigger or influence a person’s illness (exciting cause) or can maintain it (maintaining cause).
+2.15 Causa Occasionalis — Maintaining or exciting cause; referring to the idea that certain external factors or events can trigger or influence a person’s illness (exciting cause) or can maintain it (maintaining cause).

-2.16 Characteristic Symptom(s)

-The characteristic symptom is identified as a symptom or a sign that is more striking, singular, uncommon, and peculiar to which the symptoms of the selected medicine must correspond.
+2.16 Characteristic Symptom(s) — The characteristic symptom is identified as a symptom or a sign that is particularly striking, singular, uncommon, and peculiar to which the symptoms of the selected medicine must correspond.
 These are well-marked and have a typical feature(s), attribute(s), or trait(s), which serve as a distinguishing peculiarity of an individual.

-2.17 Chronic Disease

-Diseases with small, often imperceptible beginnings that continue to derange the health of an individual, usually for a long duration, and terminate in death unless treated with proper anti-miasmatic remedies.
+2.17 Chronic Disease — Diseases with imperceptible beginnings that continue to derange the health of an individual, usually for a long duration, and terminate in death unless treated with proper anti-miasmatic remedies.

-2.18 Classical Homoeopathy

-Method of prescribing, wherein a single homoeopathic medicine is used in an appropriate dosage form, based on the totality of symptoms of the patient in accordance with homoeopathic principles defined in the organon of medicine.
+2.18 Classical Homoeopathy — Method of prescribing, wherein a single homoeopathic medicine is used in an appropriate dosage form, based on the totality of symptoms of the patient in accordance with homoeopathic principles defined in the organon of medicine.

-2.19 Clinical Homoeopathy

-Method of homoeopathic therapeutics in which homoeopathic medicine is selected according to the clinical diagnosis and the corresponding indications based on somatic symptoms, organ affinities, tissue affinities, disease affinity, etiological prescribing, or specifics.
+2.19 Clinical Homoeopathy — Method of homoeopathic therapeutics in which homoeopathic medicine is selected according to the clinical diagnosis and the corresponding indications based on somatic symptoms, organ affinities, tissue affinities, disease affinity, etiological prescribing, or specifics.

-2.20 Clinical Research in Homoeopathy/ Homoeopathic Clinical Research

-Clinical research is clinical investigations on humans and animals using homoeopathic drugs (or drugs prepared as per homoeopathic principles) to establish the safety and efficacy of diagnostic, therapeutic, or prophylactic drugs or techniques, as well as to collect epidemiological data.
+2.20 Clinical Research in Homoeopathy/ Homoeopathic Clinical Research — Clinical research is clinical investigations on humans and animals using homoeopathic drugs (or drugs prepared as per homoeopathic principles) to establish the safety and efficacy of diagnostic, therapeutic, or prophylactic drugs or techniques, as well as to collect epidemiological data.

-2.21 Clinical Trial in Homoeopathy/ Homoeopathic Clinical Trial

-Systematic study of homoeopathic drugs or investigational homoeopathy products (IHP) on participants (whether patients or healthy volunteers) to discover or verify the clinical, pharmacological (including pharmacodynamics/ pharmacokinetics), the action of drugs with the object of determining their safety and/or efficacy and/or clinical utility.
+2.21 Clinical Trial in Homoeopathy/ Homoeopathic Clinical Trial — Systematic study of homoeopathic drugs or investigational homoeopathy products (IHP) on participants (whether patients or healthy volunteers) to discover or verify the clinical, pharmacological (including pharmacodynamics/ pharmacokinetics) action of drugs with the objective of determining their safety and/or efficacy and/or clinical utility.

-2.22 Clinical Validation

-A method by which the pathogenesis of the drugs is confirmed in pre-identified clinical conditions and diseases to evolve more precise and confirmed prescribing indications for the drugs used in homoeopathy.
+2.22 Clinical Validation — A method by which the pathogenesis of drugs is confirmed in pre-identified clinical conditions and diseases to develop more precise and confirmed prescribing indications for the drugs used in homoeopathy.